podondra/gym-rl/post/reinforcement-learning.md

 The $k$-armed bandit problem is named by analogy to [slot machine][slot-machine].
-An agent is repeatedly faced with a choice among $k$ different actions.
+An agent is repeatedly faced with a choice among $k$ different actions in *nonassociative*, *stationary* setting (action taken only in one situation).
 After each choice it receive a numerical reward from a stationary probability distribution.
 The objective is to maximize the expected total reward over some *time steps*.